Five-For-Five/A2A_MAS/agent2agent-main/a2a_friend_scheduling/ai_docs/002_task_host.md

 -   **Rename `host_agent` to `host`:** Rename the top-level `host_agent` directory to just `host` for consistency with the other agent directories (`karley_agent`, etc.).
 -   **Rename `RoutingAgent`:** The class `RoutingAgent` in `agent.py` should be renamed to `HostAgent` to more accurately reflect its new role.

-## 2. Develop Pickleball Scheduling Tools
+## 2. Develop Host Scheduling Tools

 A new set of tools is required for the Host Agent to manage the scheduling process.
-These will be created in a new file: `host/pickleball_tools.py`.
+These will be created in a new file: `host/host_tools.py`.

 -   **Database Setup (`db.py`):**
     -   Create a file `host/db.py` to manage the SQLite database connection.
     -   It will include functions to initialize the database and create a `reservations` table with columns for `id`, `datetime`, `friend_name`, and `court_id`.
--   **Pickleball Tools (`pickleball_tools.py`):**
+-   **Host Tools (`host_tools.py`):**
     -   **`check_friends_availability`:** This tool will take a list of friend names and a proposed date.
 It will use the `send_message` function to query each friend's agent for their availability on that date.
     -   **`find_common_timeslots`:** This tool will process the availability responses from the friend agents and identify overlapping time slots.
-    -   **`book_pickleball_court`:** This tool will take a confirmed time, date, and list of friends, and it will create a reservation in the SQLite database.
+    -   **`book_host_meeting`:** This tool will take a confirmed time, date, and list of participants, and it will create a reservation in the host's schedule.

 ## 3. Refactor the Host Agent (`agent.py`)